-PreK -12 new student enrollment for the 21-22 school year is now open online!
+PreK -12 NEW student enrollment for the 22-23 school year will be open online

 The online enrollment application can take several minutes to complete.
 It will require you to create a family enrollment account the first time using the portal.
 This is NOT the same thing as a parent portal account, they are two different portals.
 If needed, you can save and return to your child’s application to complete it.
 The Save & Sign Out button is in the top right-hand corner when you click on the initials of the person completing the application.